NineNightMeow/Steam-Show/README.md

 ------------------------------Division Line-----------------------------------

-This is a GUI tool based on PySide6 + OpenCV, used for converting videos to GIFs
+This is the first python project of my team.
+Currently, it is just a GUI tool based on PySide6 + OpenCV, used to convert videos into five GIFs of the creative Workshop display cabinet.
+In the future, it will be continuously updated as my skills improve.
+Create various more complex and efficient Steam display frames with a more concise and aesthetically pleasing UI interaction interface.

+Designed for the equipment of steam showcase.

 Horizontal cut GIF